PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 Criticisms concerning the original methodology (Damian 2004) were considered in an updated version of GSEA described in detail by Subramanian *et al.* (Subramanian 2005).
 Below, we provide a description of the approach with particular emphasis on the protocol we recommend for analyzing gene lists ranked according to differential expression.

-### Local statistic
+### SAFE Step 1.
+Local statistic

 <div class="alert alert-danger text-justify" role="alert">
   <strong>Caution!</strong> Our procedure for GSEA diverges significantly from  Subramanian <em>et al.</em> (Subramanian 2005) with regards to calculation of local statistics.
 </div>

 In this step, we describe a local or gene-level measure that is used to rank genes, in GSEA terminology, a 'rank metric'.
-Previously, we described how to [obtain and process RNA-seq datasets]({{site.baseurl}}/datasets/archive/) into a single list of genes ordered according to a function of each gene's p-value calculated as part of differential expression testing.
+Previously, we described how to obtain and process RNA-seq datasets into a single list of genes ordered according to a function of each gene's p-value calculated as part of differential expression testing.
 In this context, a p-value assigned to a gene can be interpreted as the probability of a difference in gene expression between groups at least as extreme as that observed given no inter-group difference.
 We simply declare this function of p-values the rank metric (Figure 2).

-> *In this context, a p-value assigned to a gene can be interpreted as the probability of a difference in gene expression between groups at least as extreme as that observed given no inter-group difference*

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_2 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">